Summer Shoes and Sandals for Orthotic Wearers in the UK

 Why Is Summer So Difficult for Orthotic Wearers?

 Summer footwear is designed to be open, light, and minimal.
-Sandals, flip-flops, and canvas pumps prioritise breathability and ease over structure and support.
-That is the exact opposite of what an orthotic device needs to function properly.
+Sandals, flip-flops, and canvas pumps prioritise breathability over structure.
+That's the exact opposite of what an orthotic needs to function properly.

 For many orthotic wearers in the UK, warm weather is the most frustrating time of year.
-You want to wear something light and cool, but your orthotic demands a shoe with a removable insole, adjustable fastening, depth, and a firm heel counter.
-Finding summer footwear that ticks all those boxes is genuinely difficult, but not impossible.
+You want something light and cool, but your orthotic demands a removable insole, adjustable fastening, depth, and a firm heel counter.
+Finding summer footwear that ticks all those boxes is genuinely difficult.
+But not impossible.

 What Types of Summer Shoes Can Work With Orthotics?

 There are three realistic options for warm-weather footwear when you wear orthotics.
-Each has trade-offs, and the right choice depends on your device, your lifestyle, and what your orthotist advises.
+Each has trade-offs.
+The right choice depends on your device, your lifestyle, and what your orthotist advises.

 Option 1: Structured Sandals With a Removable Footbed

 These are the closest thing to a true orthotic-compatible sandal.
-They are not common, but they do exist.
-Look for the following features:
+They're not common, but they do exist.
+Look for:

 Option 2: Lightweight Mesh Trainers

 For most orthotic wearers, a lightweight mesh trainer is the most practical summer shoe.
-It is not a sandal, but it achieves the same goal: keeping your feet cool while fully supporting your orthotic.
+It's not a sandal, but it achieves the same goal: keeping your feet cool while fully supporting your orthotic.

-• Mesh or perforated uppers: allow air to circulate around the foot, reducing heat and moisture.
+- Mesh or perforated uppers: let air circulate around the foot, reducing heat and moisture.

-This option gives you the best of both worlds: breathability without sacrificing any of the features your orthotic requires.
+I recommend this option to most of my customers.
+You get breathability without sacrificing any of the features your orthotic requires.

 Option 3: Supportive Sandals Without the Orthotic

-Important: only consider this option if your orthotist agrees.
-Wearing supportive sandals without your orthotic is not a substitute for wearing your device, but it may be acceptable for short errands, garden time, or brief walks.
+Important: only go down this route if your orthotist agrees.
+Wearing supportive sandals without your orthotic isn't a substitute for wearing your device, but it may be fine for short errands, garden time, or brief walks.

 What Should You Avoid Completely?

-The following summer shoe types are almost never compatible with orthotic devices.
+These summer shoe types are almost never compatible with orthotics.
 Save yourself the frustration and skip them:

-• Flip-flops: no structure, no fastening, no depth.
-An orthotic cannot function inside a flip-flop.
+- Flip-flops: no structure, no fastening, no depth.
+An orthotic can't function inside a flip-flop.

-• Backless mules and clogs: no heel strap means the orthotic will slide out of position with every step.
+- Backless mules and clogs: without a heel strap, the orthotic slides out of position with every step.

-• Flat canvas pumps: extremely shallow, glued insoles, soft construction throughout.
+- Flat canvas pumps: too shallow, glued insoles, soft construction throughout.

-• Jellies and pool shoes: no removable insole, no depth, no adjustable fastening.
+- Jellies and pool shoes: no removable insole, no depth, no adjustment.

 What About Holidays?

-Holidays add extra pressure because you are often walking more, on unfamiliar surfaces, and in hotter conditions.
+Holidays add extra pressure.
+You're often walking more, on unfamiliar surfaces, in hotter conditions.
 Plan ahead:

-• Pack your most reliable compatible pair: do not rely on finding something suitable at your destination.
+- Pack your most reliable compatible pair: don't rely on finding something suitable at your destination.
 Orthotic-compatible footwear is hard enough to find in the UK, let alone abroad.

-• Bring a structured sandal if you have one: even if it is not your everyday shoe, having a lighter option for evenings or pool-side can be a relief.
+- Bring a structured sandal if you have one: even if it's not your everyday shoe, having a lighter option for evenings or poolside can be a relief.

-• Do not buy holiday shoes at the destination: impulse purchases in tourist shops are almost never orthotic-compatible, and you will waste money on shoes you cannot wear.
+- Don't buy holiday shoes at the destination: impulse purchases in tourist shops are almost never orthotic-compatible.
+You'll waste money on shoes you can't wear.

 Frequently Asked Questions